MaveCordes/BaoBoardgameAI/README.md

     What direction do you want to go :

 Take all the stones from your chosen starting postion and start to drop one stone into each following field one by one.
 If the last stone from your hand is put into a field containing one or more stones, pick all stones from that field and continue the move in the originally chosen direction.
-A special condition: if your last stone is put into a field in the row of the inner circle, you are allowed to take all the stones from your opponent.
+A special condition: if your last stone is put on a position on your second row, you are allowed to take all the stones from your opponents second row wich is facing your second row.
-Your move ends if the last stone of your hand hits an empty field on your playboard.
+Your move ends if the last stone of your hand hits an empty position on your playboard.

-e.g. if you decide to make to move [1,1] (first position, clockwise), the next two moves would look like this:
+e.g. if you decide to make the move [1,1] (first position, clockwise), the next two moves should look like this:

     Stones in Hand: 1
     ——————————————————————————————